 An Information Card Stack object is a specialized type of Card Stack object used to display information on the relationship between the inputs given by the user to an application and the solution.
-The figure below shows a portion of a running application in which an information card stack is used together with information on the expected computation time.
+The figure below, taken from the Tubular Reactor app, shows a portion of a running application in which an information card stack is used together with information on the expected computation time.